-No. Draft Recommendation Corresponding Policy Issues 10 Use action plans developed through collaborative planning efforts to inform planning, design, funding, and implementation of priority near-term and long-term projects to progress a regional flood management strategy for the San Joaquin River Basin, including (State/federal/local): Seek increased State, federal, and local funding for ongoing and capital investments in the San Joaquin River Basin to support priority actions.
-Convene a collaborative work group to strategize longer-term, multi-benefit regional flood management strategy and align efforts with watershed resilience planning and watershed studies.
-MULTI-BENEFIT PROJECTS COORDINATION WITH FEDERAL AGENCIES CLIMATE CHANGE AND FLOOD SYSTEM RESILIENCE 11 Progress equity and environmental justice in flood management planning, design, and decision-making (State/federal/local/Tribes): CVFPB staff to develop and present recommendations to the Board for fostering Diversity, Equity, and Inclusion (DEI) in the CVFPB organization and advancing equitable flood protection in the Central Valley through their existing DEI Task Force.
-Work directly with socially vulnerable communities that are disproportionately impacted by floods to better understand inequities experienced in flood management.
-Develop a process and tool for assessing social vulnerability and flood risk in the Central Valley, in collaboration with the Delta Stewardship Council's Delta Adapts effort and other related vulnerability assessment efforts.
-Formally establish an inclusive multi-organization working group on equity and community resilience to develop strategies that will inform the 2027 CVFPP Update.
-Increase accessibility (e.g., provide additional services at public meetings, such as childcare, transportation, language translation, available public times, media coverage) of flood hazard and preparedness information for socially vulnerable communities.
-Work collaboratively with State and federal partners to develop strategies to include social vulnerability and community resilience in federal and State flood project planning and decision-making (e.g., State funding requirements).
+No. Recommendation Corresponding Policy Issues 10 Use action plans developed through collaborative planning efforts to inform planning, design, funding, and implementation of priority near-term and long-term projects to progress a regional flood management strategy for the San Joaquin River Basin, including (State/federal/local): Seek increased State, federal, and local funding for ongoing and capital investments in the San Joaquin River Basin to support priority actions.
+MULTI-BENEFIT PROJECTS Convene a collaborative work group to strategize longer-term, multi-benefit regional flood management strategy and align efforts with watershed resilience planning and watershed studies.
+COORDINATION WITH FEDERAL AGENCIES CLIMATE CHANGE AND FLOOD SYSTEM RESILIENCE

+No. Recommendation Corresponding Policy Issues 11 Progress equity and environmental justice in flood management planning, design, decision-making, implementation, and monitoring (State/federal/local/Tribes): Ţ. • CVFPB staff to develop and present recommendations to the Board for fostering DEI in the CVFPB organization and advancing equitable flood protection in the Central Valley through their existing DEI Task Force.
+EQUITY Work directly with socially vulnerable communities that are disproportionately affected by floods to better understand inequities experienced in flood management. • Develop a process and tool for assessing social vulnerability and flood risk in the Central Valley, in collaboration with the Delta Stewardship Council's Delta Adapts effort and other related vulnerability assessment efforts. • Formally establish an inclusive multi-organization working group on equity and community resilience to develop strategies that will inform the 2027 CVFPP Update.
+Support advancement of equity across the flood system through refinements to the SSIA in future updates to the CVFPP so that the most vulnerable communities are addressed in program-level priorities.
+Increase accessibility (e.g., provide additional services at public meetings, such as childcare, transportation, language translation, available public times, media coverage) of flood hazard and preparedness information for socially vulnerable communities. • Work collaboratively with State, federal, local, and NGO partners to develop strategies to include social vulnerability and community resilience in federal and State flood project planning and decision-making (e.g., State funding requirements). • Identify how flood risk reduction measures could reduce heat intensification resulting from climate change and increase access to rivers to reduce risks of climate change for most vulnerable communities. • Support the California Water Plan Update 2023 efforts to align State agency programs to advance equity in water management.
 Develop metrics to track advancements in equity in flood management planning, implementation, and decision-making over time.
-Support the California Water Plan Update 2023 efforts to align State agency programs to advance equity in water management.
-EQUITY
+12 Explore, create, and implement regional-scale and long-term multi-benefit programs for planning, implementation, and long-term management that includes single-purpose projects as needed consistent with, and supportive of, broader, regional actions, to leverage funding sources, and align program priorities, including the following (State/federal/local/Tribes): • Commit and resource a DWR liaison to each regional, multi-benefit program.
+GOVERNANCE AND • Develop a governance approach for the YBCS in collaboration with YBCS members to provide State, federal, and local agency alignment and advocate for funding needed to implement a multi-benefit program.
+This governance approach could serve as a model to develop multi-benefit programs in other areas.
+INSTITUTIONAL SUPPORT • Develop landscape-scale agricultural sustainability strategies alongside environmental conservation strategies to advance sustainable floodplain land uses that are compatible with periodic flooding and adaptive to climate change.
+MULTI-BENEFIT PROJECTS